RayannonVelarde/Offline-GUI-Topic-Modeling/README.md

 ## What It Does

-Offline Studio lets users upload audio files, generate speaker-labeled transcripts, review translations, and run topic modeling on transcript files — all locally.
+Speech to Text Studio lets users upload audio files, generate speaker-labeled transcripts, review translations, and run topic modeling on transcript files — all locally.
 It combines a WhisperX-based speech-to-text studio with a BERTopic topic modeling pipeline inside one PySide6 desktop interface.

 ---